 - The DSL is responsible for ensuring that child protection files are kept up to date.
 Information is be kept confidential and stored securely.
-Concerns and referrals are kept in a separate child protection file for each child. - Records are in line with Annex C of KCSIE and include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, the decisions reached and the outcome. - They will ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this is in line with information sharing advice as set out in Part one and Part two of KCSIE: - Where children leave the school, the DSL will ensure the child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Concerns and referrals are kept in a separate child protection file for each child. - Records are in line with Annex C of KCSIE and include: - A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, including the timeframe for the follow up actions and who carried out these actions, the decisions reached and the outcome. - They will ensure the file is only accessed by those who need to see it and where the file or content within it is shared, this is in line with information sharing advice as set out in Part one and Part two of KCSIE: - Where children leave the school, the DSL will ensure the child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 DSL will also ensure secure transit, and confirmation of receipt should be obtained.
-This will be transferred separately from the main pupil file: - In addition to the child protection file, the DSL will consider if it would be appropriate to share any information with the new school or college in advance of a child leaving; and - The DSL understands the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR
+This will be transferred separately from the main pupil file; - In addition to the child protection file, the DSL will consider if it would be appropriate to share any information with the new school or college in advance of a child leaving; and - The DSL understands the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR